Shlomo Artzi: 2000s: I Loved Them, Thirst, Sane

-In 2007 Artzi released "Shfuyim" ("Sane").
+In 2007, Artzi released "Shfuyim" ("Sane").
 The album came out in July, with a lead single "Ha'amiti" ("The Real").
 His collaboration with Mooke (of the Rap-Rock band Shabak Samekh) was panned.
 "Nitzmadnu" helped to restore his reputation with a catchy sing-along melodic line and lyrics.
 The came one of Artzi's most enduring hits, "TeTa'aru Lakhem" ("Imagine Yourselves"), with a romantic message: "Imagine yourselves a beautiful world, a little less sad than it actually is, and there we are, walking, with sunshine in our pockets".

 2010s: Happiness Express, Whipped Cream

+Shlomo Artzi with Reuven Rivlin, then-president of Israel in 2015, re-recording Artzi's 1970 song "Ahavtiha" for Israel's Independence Day.

-In 2012 Artzi finally released "Osher Express" ("Happiness Express").
+In 2012, Artzi finally released "Osher Express" ("Happiness Express").
 This album enjoyed critical acclaim and commercial success.
 It featured a strong collection of new songs, beloved singles, and an intriguing lead-off single: "Khozrim Habaita" ("Coming Home") which featured the iconic Israeli singer Arik Einstein.
 This was followed by "Kol Yom" ("Every Day"), a life-affirming duet with Dudu Tasa "Latet Velakakhat" ("Negotiating"), and a spiritual duet with Abraham Tal "Elohim" ("God").
 Additional singles produced at this time were "Nedaber Mehalev" ("Let's Speak from the Heart") and "Shelo Ye'almu Hadvarim Hayafim" ("Hoping the Beautiful Things Don't Disappear").
 The album included "Ometz" ("Courage"), "Florida", and Artzi's unique take on the wave of social protests in 2012, "Kayitz Be'eretz Lu" ("Summer in If-Land").

 In 2016, Artzi released "Katzefet" ("Whipped Cream").

+Honors

+In 2018, Artzi was honored as one of the ceremonial torchbearers for Israel's 70th Independence Day.